DragonComputer/Dragonfire/CONTRIBUTING.md

 At this step you are free to make any changes inside the local clone of your fork.
 Make sure that your changes serve to **single well defined goal** which will be your commit message. **DO NOT** try to achieve multiple (and unrelated) tasks with a single commit.

-Before proceeding to Step 4, make sure that you have done all tests and you did not break any existing feature of Dragonfire.
+Before proceeding to Step 4, make sure that you have done all the tests and you did not break any existing feature of Dragonfire.

 #### Step 4: Push To Your Fork